Pavankalyanpeddanaboina/data-science-projects/README.md

 # Data Science Projects

+Welcome to my collection of data science projects!
+Below are previews of some of the projects available in this repository:

 ## Project 1: [Sentiment Analysis of Ola and Uber](file:///C:/Data%20sets/PROJECTS/Sentiment%20Analysis%20of%20OLA%20and%20UBER.html)
 - **Description**: Analyzed customer sentiments towards Ola and Uber to understand public perception and preferences.